-Alternate methods of feedback will be available upon request.
+Alternate methods of feedback are available upon request.

 Customers can expect a response in seven (7) business days.
 Complaints will be addressed according to our organization’s regular complaint management procedures.

-Vicwest Inc. is committed to fair and accessible employment practices.
-By January 1, 2016 we will include notification of the availability of accommodation for disabilities in recruitment, assessment and selection.
-In addition, we will include notification of accommodation policies with all offers of employment and to all existing employees.
+Vicwest includes notification of the availability of accommodation for disabilities in recruitment, assessment and selection.
+In addition, we include notification of accommodation policies with all offers of employment and to all existing employees.

-We will create a process for the development of written, individual accommodation plans and return to work policies for employees that have been absent due to a disability.
-Individual accommodation plans will be required for all accommodations, will include information on accessible formats and communications supports upon request and will identify any other accommodations being provided.
+We have created a process for the development of written, individual accommodation plans and return to work policies for employees that have been absent due to a disability.
+Individual accommodation plans are in place for all accommodations, include information on accessible formats and communication supports and identify any other accommodations being provided.
 There will also be a written return to work process for disability related absences.

-For performance management, career development and advancement, and redeployment we will take into account accessibility needs and any accommodation plans.
+For performance management, career development and advancement, and redeployment, Vicwest takes into account accessibility needs and any accommodation plans.

-We will put procedures in place to prevent service disruption to our accessible parts of public spaces.
+We will put procedures in place to prevent service disruption to accessibility to public spaces.
 In the event of a service disruption, we will notify the public of the service disruption and alternatives available.